 - I am auditing a large local auditee.
 An immaterial misappropriation occurred during the year.
 Because it is immaterial, I am planning to report it in the management letter.
 However, it may indicate a significant deficiency in internal controls.
 Should I move the finding to the Independent Auditor’s Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards?

 - I am a CPA performing an audit of a local auditee.
-I received a request from LLA to revise a report to report an immaterial misappropriation that occurred during the year.
+I received a request from the LLA to revise a report to report a misappropriation that occurred during the year.
 I do not feel government auditing standards require me to disclose the misappropriation in the report.
 Can the Legislative Auditor require that I report at a level that I feel is above the standards?